 Now is the perfect time to be part of a positive nationwide #PlanToChange.
 After all, “normal” is what got us here – normal health, normal economy, normal society, and normal sustainability.
 And we’ve all seen how fast it can unfold.

 Scotland doesn’t need more normal.
 Scotland needs everyday heroes to speak up and take action wherever possible.
 People like you, who recognise how small decisions we make each day can totally change the game.
 Because right now, in one way or in many, we’re all losing.

 From the Highlands to the Borders, Scotland is calling on you to live a healthier lifestyle, strengthen the economy, ensure a fair and just recovery for all, and support a sustainable green future.

 Now, that might feel like a lot to ask.
 But you have the power to do it all with one very simple, very impactful choice.

 #PlanToChange from car to bus – for a healthier, stronger, fairer, greener Scotland.

 #PlanToChange and Champion Bus.

 We want to see huge numbers of people choosing bus across Scotland.
 But a big rise in demand could lead to a few bumps in the road.
-Particularly while social distancing continues, there could be fewer seats available than normal, so buses might be full.
+Particularly while driver shortages exist, there could be fewer buses than normal, so buses might be full.

-Please stick by Scotland’s buses as we bounce back from Covid.
+Please stick by Scotland’s buses as we bounce back from challenging times.

-Try to plan a little more time into your journey to be safe, and remember there are more ways to be part of the #lovemybus revolution than just riding the bus.
+Try to plan a little more time into your journey, and remember there are more ways to be part of the #lovemybus revolution than just riding the bus.